jtnystrom/Discount/README.md

 Copy spark-submit.sh.template to spark-submit.sh and edit the necessary variables in the file.
 Alternatively, if you submit to a GCloud cluster, you can use submit-gcloud.sh.template.
 In that case, change the example commands below to use that script instead, and insert your GCloud cluster name as an additional first parameter when invoking.

+To run on AWS EMR, you may copy and edit the submit-aws.sh template instead.

 ## Usage (k-mer counting)